expo/expo/docs/pages/versions/unversioned/sdk/appearance.md

 ## Configuration

 You can configure supported appearance styles in managed apps inside `app.json` with the `userInterfaceStyle` key.
 You can also configure specific platform to support different appearance styles by setting either `android.userInterfaceStyle` or `ios.userInterfaceStyle` to preferred value.
-Available options are `automatic` (follow system appearance settings and notify about any change user makes), `light` (restrict app to support light theme only) or `dark` (restrict app to support dark theme only).
+The available options are: `automatic` (follow system appearance settings and notify about any change user makes), `light` (restrict app to support light theme only), and `dark` (restrict app to support dark theme only).
-If this key is absent, the `light` style will be forced.
+If this key is absent, the app will default to the `light` style.

 Example `app.json` configuration:
 ```json